 By MARTIN CRUTSINGER

-Orders in a category that serves as a proxy for business investment declined 2.5 percent after a 3.3 percent increase in March and a 2.1 percent February decline.
+Demand in a category that serves as a proxy for business investment spending declined 0.6 percent after a small 0.3 percent increase in March and a 2.1 percent February decline.

 (Copyright 2016 by The Associated Press.
 All Rights Reserved.)